phax/ph-ebinterface/README.md

 Java library encapsulating the usage of ebInterface 3.0, 3.0.2, 4.0 and 4.1 within your application.
 See [First Steps](https://github.com/phax/ph-ebinterface/wiki/FirstSteps) (English; v3.x) or
 [Erste Schritte](https://github.com/phax/ph-ebinterface/wiki/ErsteSchritte) (Deutsch; v3.x) for some code examples on how to read and write the different ebInterface versions.
-This is the follow-project for phloc-ebinterface originally residing on Google Code.
+This is the follow-on project of phloc-ebinterface originally residing on Google Code.

 Features: